-Your spine is made up of 24 bones called vertebrae that stack up one on top of the other to form a more or less straight line when viewed from front to back.
-Spines are not perfectly straight and that's normal; when the spine curves or twists excessively side-to-side it is called scoliosis (Greek skolios or "crooked").
+Your spine is made up of 24 bones called vertebrae that stack up one on top of the other to form a straight line when viewed from front to back.
+Spines are not perfectly straight and that's normal; but when the spine curves or twists excessively it can be abnormal and it is called scoliosis (Greek for "crooked").